Water Conservation & Awareness

 Water is part of our company’s DNA.
 We simply couldn’t create all our tasty dairy-free frozen desserts, cultured products, and beverages without it.
-As the world pays closer attention to our growing freshwater crisis, at So Delicious Dairy Free we believe it’s important to be responsible stewards of our freshwater resources.
+As the world pays closer attention to our growing freshwater crisis we believe it’s important to be responsible stewards of our freshwater resources.

 Our philosophy is simple: conserve what you can, and work to restore what you can’t.
 We’re taking steps to reduce our water consumption wherever we can, from little things like using water-saving hose attachments in our frozen dessert factory to tackling bigger projects that have the potential to save much, much more.

 Thanks to an innovative product offered by the Bonneville Environmental Foundation (BEF), businesses like ours can now restore a portion of the water we draw from municipal water sources to critically dewatered rivers and streams.
 Since 2010, the Water Restoration CertificatesTM (WRCs) we’ve purchased from BEF have kept 10 million gallons of water annually in stream in Oregon’s critically dewatered Middle Deschutes River.
 All BEF restoration projects are certified by the National Fish and Wildlife Foundation to ensure that water is returned at a time and place that will produce real environmental benefits.

 The Middle Deschutes is defined as the 35-mile section of the Deschutes River between the city of Bend and Lake Billy Chinook, Oregon.
 Thanks to the Deschutes River Conservancy and local irrigation districts, over 115 cubic feet per second flowed in the Middle Deschutes during the summer months of a recent irrigation season, helping foster a healthy ecosystem for people, plants, and wildlife.
 A number of river guides have already reported improved fish populations.